Employee Who Sent A False Alert Thought A Missile Was Actually Headed For Hawaii

 While other officers told the FCC investigators that they knew the phone call was a drill, the officer at the alert terminal, who has refused to talk to investigators and has instead provided the statement, went ahead with the procedure for sending out an alert.

-"The day shift warning officer seated at the alert origination terminal, however, reported to the Hawaii Emergency Management Agency after the event their belief that this was a real emergency, so they clicked 'yes' to transmit the alert," the report stated.
+"The day-shift warning officer seated at the alert origination terminal, however, reported to the Hawaii Emergency Management Agency after the event their belief that this was a real emergency, so they clicked 'yes' to transmit the alert," the report stated.

-"Because we’ve not been able to interview the day shift warning officer who transmitted the false alert, we’re not in a position to fully evaluate the credibility of their assertion that they believed there was an actual missile threat and intentionally sent the live alert (as opposed to believing that it was a drill and accidentally sending out the live alert)," the report read.
+"Because we’ve not been able to interview the day-shift warning officer who transmitted the false alert, we’re not in a position to fully evaluate the credibility of their assertion that they believed there was an actual missile threat and intentionally sent the live alert (as opposed to believing that it was a drill and accidentally sending out the live alert)," the report read.

 "But it is worth noting that they accurately recalled after the event that the announcement did say 'This is not a drill.'"

-Hawaii Governor David Ige was notified one minute after the alert that it was indeed a mistake.
+Hawaii Governor David Ige was notified two minutes after the alert that it was indeed a mistake.

 "At 8:10 a.m.," two minutes after the alert was sent out, "the Director of the Hawaii Emergency Management Agency communicated to United States Pacific Command that there was no missile launch, confirming what Pacific Command already knew," the report read.

-For the next 13-minutes, Hawaii's EMA alerted "county emergency management agencies and radio and TV stations to inform them that the alarm was false" while the "agency’s phone lines also became congested with incoming calls from the public asking about the nature of the alert that they just received."
+For the next 13 minutes, Hawaii's EMA alerted "county emergency management agencies and radio and TV stations to inform them that the alarm was false" while the "agency’s phone lines also became congested with incoming calls from the public asking about the nature of the alert that they just received."

-Twelve-minutes after the erroneous alert, Hawaii's EMA posted on Facebook and Twitter, writing "NO missile threat to Hawaii."
+Twelve minutes after the erroneous alert, Hawaii's EMA posted on Facebook and Twitter, writing "NO missile threat to Hawaii."

 Hawaii's Governor retweeted the tweet.
 But why didn't the governor Tweet that the alert was false much earlier?
 He forgot his Twitter password, the report stated.